GEVE-VENTILATOR/LabVIEW-Code/README.md

 ![GEVE_VeMon_Data_FP.png](/doc/images/GEVE_VeMon_Data_FP.png "GEVE Monitoring Data Cluster Front Panel")
 ![GEVE_VeMon_Data_BD.png](/doc/images/GEVE_VeMon_Data_BD.png "GEVE Monitoring Data Cluster Block Diagram")

-The key elements of the LabVIEW program are now to configure and open the serial port, read the data until the `CRLF` termination is received, parse the data string and update the Front Panel indicators.
+The key elements of the LabVIEW program are now to
+* configure and open the serial port
+* read the data until the `CRLF` termination is received
+* parse the data string and
+* update the Front Panel indicators.

-When opening the serial port (a VISA resource in LabVIEW), the default configuration already is set to listen for a LineFeed termination character `LF` (\r or `0x10`) or to wait until a timeout is reached.
+When **opening the serial port** (a VISA resource in LabVIEW), the default configuration already is set to listen for a LineFeed termination character `LF` (\r or `0x10`) or to wait until a timeout is reached.

 ![VISA_open.png](doc/images/VISA_open.png "Configure and open serial port")

 We then can listen for an expected maximum amount of input data on the serial port.
-The read node should execute successfully when less than the specified maximum byte count is received, terminated with a LineFeed `LF` character.
+The **read node** should execute successfully when less than the specified maximum byte count is received, terminated with a LineFeed `LF` character.
 Otherwise we'll get an error injected on the error wire that will have to be dealt with in an error handler.

-The received data is stored in a buffer to be parsed later.
+The received data is stored in a _Read Buffer_ to be parsed later.

 ![VISA_read.png](doc/images/VISA_read.png "Read data from the serial port")

 Now that we've received the data from the Arduino, we can parse the string and put all data items into their place within our data cluster.
-LabVIEW already provides us with a native _Scan From String_ programming node.
+LabVIEW already provides us with a native **_Scan From String_** programming node.
-This gets our previously read buffer data as an input, as well as a _Format String_ similar to what you'd specify for example in `printf()` call in _C_.
+This receives our previously stored _Read Buffer_ data as an input, as well as a _Format String_, similar to what you'd specify for example in a `printf()` call in _C_.
 In our case, we decided to have the format string look like this: `%d_%d_%f_%f_%f_%f_%f_%f_%f_%d_%d_%d`.
 The booleans from the Arduino are interpreted as _Signed decimal integer_ while the doubles are interpreted as _Floating-point number with fractional format (for example, 12.345)_.
 If we had mis-typed the format string or if we had received some other garbled String from the Arduino, the _Scan From String_ function would throw an error that would need to be dealt with later on.